Cleaning a brick patio doesn't have to be hard or time consuming, provided you have the right materials.

 Other Cleaning Tips

 You can prolong the life of you brick patio by cleaning it on a regular basis.
-If you are unsure about the type of stains that are covering your patio, consider consulting look the Brick Institute of America's website.
+If you are unsure about the type of stains that are covering your patio, consider consulting look the Brick Industry Association's website.
 It features a comprehensive section on how to get rid of a variety of stains.